kbmackenzie/mewlix/README.md

 -- Importing with a name.
 The contents of this file are stored in an object with the chosen name. takes "example.meows" as example

 ```

+## Private Keys
+Meowscript has limited support for private variables/functions in a yarn ball: When importing a yarn ball, any key starting with an "underscore" is interpreted as private and isn't imported.

 ## Notes
 [ To Do ]